core-wg/core-problem-details/draft-ietf-core-problem-details.md

 entries are defined specifically to the identifier of that Custom Problem Detail entry, the documentation of which defines these internal entries, typically chosen to address a given application domain.
-Consumers of a Concise Problem Details instance MUST ignore any Custom Problem Detail entries, or keys inside the Custom Problem Detail entries, that they do not recognize; this allows Custom Problem Detail entries to evolve and include additional information in the future.
+Consumers of a Concise Problem Details data item MUST ignore any Custom Problem Detail entries, or keys inside the Custom Problem Detail entries, that they do not recognize; this allows Custom Problem Detail entries to evolve and include additional information in the future.